Lebanon's commemorations serve multiple purposes. History and memory in Lebanon are deeply contested and highly politicized.

 (Hier Excerpt, in der Regel Teil des Leads, einfüllen.
 Nicht mehr als 200 Zeichen mit Leerschlägen)

 The official Japanese remembrance policy on the Second World War can be described with four central characteristics outlined in this article.

 Contemporary populist narratives tend to foreground “othering” to a remarkable degree.
 Is there a future for “collectivity” in an age of division?

-The post Removing the “Past”: Debates Over Official Sites of Memory appeared first on Public History Weekly.
+The post Collecting and Dividing Identities in the Age of Brexit appeared first on Public History Weekly.

 Brazil is going through a politically sensitive time.
 After two decades of reconciliation projects, Jair Bolsonaro was elected president in 2018.

 Monthly Editorial February 2020 | Einführung in den Monat Februar 2020 Copyright (c) 2020 by De Gruyter Oldenbourg and the author, all rights reserved.
 This work may be copied and...
 Read More ›